-Moving into your new home and meeting the neighbours is an exciting time in any homeowner’s life, as is setting up your property to truly make it your own.
-In some cases, however, concerns and disagreements over property boundaries between your own property and that of a neighbour can occur, causing fallouts and disputes that are difficult to resolve.
+Moving into your new home and meeting the neighbours is an exciting time in any homeowner’s life.
+In some cases, however, concerns and disagreements over property boundaries between your own property and that of a neighbour can occur, causing fallouts that may be difficult to resolve.

 If your neighbour refuses to hire a surveyor to settle the disagreement, there’s the option of sending an application to the Land Registry, who will conduct a thorough survey of the land and make a decision on where the boundaries lie.